ewrogers/SleepHunter4/docs/src/settings/game-client.md

 You should not change this unless you are using a custom Dark Ages game client.

+## DirectDraw Compatibility Fix

+This setting will copy a patched `ddraw.dll` from the [DDrawCompat](https://github.com/narzoul/DDrawCompat) repo into the client folder.
+By default this is `Enabled` for x86/x64 operating systems.

+This fixes the flickering mouse cursor issue on modern computers.

 ## Allow Multiple Instances

 This setting determines when the "multiple instances" patch should be applied when the Dark Ages game client is started.